From the river to the sea: Use by Palestinian militant groups

 Hamas, as part of its revised 2017 charter, rejected "any alternative to the full and complete liberation of Palestine, from the river to the sea", referring to all areas of former Mandatory Palestine and by extension, the end of Jewish sovereignty in the region.
+The same document's call for "full and complete liberation.. from the river to the sea" has been cited by the Anti-Defamation League, the American Jewish Committee, and Israeli officials as evidence that Hamas continues to reject the existence of a Jewish state in any part of the territory.

-However, in the sentence immediately following this, it accepts "the establishment of a fully sovereign and independent Palestinian state, with Jerusalem as its capital along the lines of the 4th of June 1967, with the return of the refugees and the displaced to their homes from which they were expelled, to be a formula of national consensus."
+However, in the sentence immediately following the first mentioned, it accepts "the establishment of a fully sovereign and independent Palestinian state, with Jerusalem as its capital along the lines of the 4th of June 1967, with the return of the refugees and the displaced to their homes from which they were expelled, to be a formula of national consensus."
 Many scholars see Hamas' acceptance of the 1967 borders as a tacit acceptance of another entity on the other side.

 Palestinian Islamic Jihad declared that "from the river to the sea – [Palestine] is an Arab Islamic land that [it] is legally forbidden from abandoning any inch of, and the Israeli presence in Palestine is a null existence, which is forbidden by law to recognize.
 Islamists have used a version "Palestine is Islamic from the river to the sea".

 Similar sayings by the Israeli right

 The phrase was also used by the Israeli ruling Likud party as part of their 1977 election manifesto which stated "Judea and Samaria will not be handed to any foreign administration; between the Sea and the Jordan there will only be Israeli sovereignty."
-This slogan was repeated by party leader and Prime Minister, Menachem Begin.
-Similar wording has also been used more recently by other Israeli politicians, like Gideon Sa'ar and also Uri Ariel of The Jewish Home.
+Likud party leader and prime minister Menachem Begin said that "Judea and Samaria are an inseparable part of Israel's sovereignty".
+Most recently this has been stated by Israeli prime minister Benjamin Netanyahu.
+Similar wording has also been used more recently by other Israeli politicians, such as Gideon Sa'ar and also Uri Ariel of The Jewish Home.
 In 2014 Ariel said, "Between the Jordan River and the Mediterranean Sea there will be only one state, which is Israel."
-The phrase has been used by the Israeli prime minister, Likud's Benjamin Netanyahu, in speeches.
 Similar wording has also been used more recently by other Israeli politicians.